Where to Eat, Play & Stay in Kauai

 This beach is just a few minutes from Ke’e and also offers some great snorkeling.
 We saw our first sea turtle of the trip here!

-The lush mountainous backdrop and enormous reef with excellent snorkeling make this my favorite beach.
+The lush mountainous backdrop and enormous reef with excellent snorkeling make this my favorite beach in all of Kauai.
+Pictures don’t do it justice.
 The pull off (past mile marker 8) is easy to miss and parking is limited so you either have to come early or luck out and get there when someone is leaving.
 Don’t be tempted to park on the street because they will give you a ticket.
 We saw a police officer writing one as we left.

 Not as great for swimming but it’s good for a relaxing stroll to take in the awe-inspiring view.